OmegaSheep/canpol-phase-2/data-acquisition/sk/README_SK.md

 ### SASKATCHEWAN READ ME

-Saskatchewan has consistent ethics disclosures.

-They are released in PDF form.

-We have not tried to process them yet as the data for the latest SK parliament is not available yet.

-Cursory investigation suggests the data quality and readability should be quite good.
-Fingers crossed.
+Saskatchewan had consistent PDF ethics disclosures - but unfortunately the newest ones are literally not machine readable.

+0/10